Chakrasamvara at Gar Monastery 噶爾寺勝樂輪金剛念修閉關傳規

-Report on the 2020 Chakrasamvara drubchoe at Gargon Monastery
+Report on the 2022 Chakrasamvara Drubchen at Gargon Monastery

-The monks at Gargon Monastery in Tibet held the annual Chakrasamvara Drubchoe once again from November 7 to November 11, 2020.
-Because of COVID-19, the drubchoe was limited to 15 monks.
+The monks at Gargon Monastery in Tibet held the annual Chakrasamvara Drubchoe once again in November 2022.

 The photos and video below were sent upon completion and the monks send their heartfelt gratitude for your support.